 fn init --runtime <runtime-language> <function-name>

-<runtime-language>is one of the supported runtime languages (currently go, java, node, python, and ruby are supported)
+<runtime-language>is one of the supported runtime languages (currently go, java, node, python, ruby, and dotnet (for C#) are supported)

 <function-name>is the name to use as the function name.
 If you don't specify a function name, the name of the current directory (in lower case) is used.
 Avoid entering confidential information.